 See also 'Transporting livestock by road: paperwork'.
 This guide also includes information on transporting livestock to (or through) the EU.

-For further details of the legal requirements relating to the transportation of animals please contact APHA on 03000 200301.
+For further details of the legal requirements relating to the transportation of animals please contact your local APHA office.

 Construction of vehicles

 Vehicles used for the transport of horses must be designed, constructed, maintained and operated so as to: